Wyko/essential_deathworlders/content/books/good-training/12-wargames.md

 Walsh twisted and fired reflexively but it was too close, too fast, too sudden and he knew it.
 His hand was going for his knife even as a Gaoian—one who was so much bigger and heavier than the others that he barely belonged to the same species—crashed into him, bowling him off his feet.

-He was briefly stunned by the violence of the impact and, a moment later, found himself with a cold nose pressed to his throat, and behind that was a deep, dominant growl and a…wagging tail?
+He was briefly stunned by the violence of the impact and, a moment later, found himself with a cold nose pressed to his throat, and behind that was a deep, dominant growl and a... wagging tail?

 "Tore your throat out."
 The Gaoian told him with a pleased growl in his voice.
 The wagging intensified.